 Do it in time.
 Don’t miss a deadline.
 See Statute of Limitations (L&I)

 That depends.
 Each persons case is different.
-They can be simple or complex; easy or hard.
+Cases can be simple or complex; easy or hard.
 The law is no different for you or me, however it is the development and presentation of your facts and your case that determines how successful you will be if you DIY.
 It’s better to try than to give up.
 It’s better to request a free consultation from a lawyer so you can talk strategy.
 Then consider if you wish to DIY.